 He already had surpassed the typical survival time for a pleural mesothelioma patient, and his experimental, clinical trial drug had stopped working.
-He was struggling to breath and deteriorating steadily.
+He was struggling to breathe and deteriorating steadily.
 They had just drained more than three gallons of fluid from around his lungs and inside his abdomen.

 It was time, doctors said.

 Ruth listened, but she didn’t listen very well.
-She had other plans cannabis oil.
+She had other plans: cannabis oil.